Ameeba Chat

 Yes.
 You can create group chats and share a secure invite link with others.
 No personal information or phone number is needed to join.

 Yes.
-Ameeba supports private audio and video calling directly inside the communication flow, so you do not have to switch to a separate product just to move from chat to live conversation.
+Ameeba supports audio and video calling directly inside the encrypted communication flow, so you do not have to switch to a separate product just to move from chat to live conversation.

 Yes.
-Ameeba supports conferencing for private coordination and live collaboration.
+Ameeba supports conferencing for encrypted coordination and live collaboration.
 The calling experience is built into the broader communication system rather than being treated as a separate identity-driven meeting platform.

 Ameeba is designed to reduce the friction of traditional meeting workflows.
-Calls and conferencing are built into the private communication environment, so the experience stays simpler and more direct than link-heavy meeting tools.
+Calls and conferencing are built into the encrypted communication environment, so the experience stays simpler and more direct than link-heavy meeting tools.

 Yes.
-Ameeba Chat can be used for both personal and professional communication, especially when you want clearer separation between contexts and a more private place to share sensitive information or early ideas.
+Ameeba Chat can be used for both personal and professional communication, especially when you want clearer separation between contexts and an encrypted place to share sensitive information or early ideas.

 Yes.
 Ameeba allows text, image, or video status updates.
 Visibility is designed to stay more controlled than public social platforms.

-How files, Pods, collaboration structure, and private organization work together.
+How files, Pods, collaboration structure, and encrypted organization work together.

-Pods are private categories you use under your alias to organize chats, notes, files, and communication into clearer personal contexts instead of leaving everything in one flat list.
+Pods are organized categories you use under your alias to organize chats, notes, files, and communication into clearer personal contexts instead of leaving everything in one flat list.

 Use a Pod when you want to separate a personal or communication context under your alias, such as Work, Family, Projects, or Communities.